Dragon-S/electron/docs/api/browser-window.md

 * `visible` Boolean
 * `options` Object (optional)
   * `visibleOnFullScreen` Boolean (optional) _macOS_ - Sets whether
-    the window should be visible above fullscreen windows
+    the window should be visible above fullscreen windows.
+  * `skipTransformProcessType` Boolean (optional) _macOS_ - Calling
+    setVisibleOnAllWorkspaces will by default transform the process type between UIElementApplication and ForegroundApplication to
+    ensure the correct behavior.
+However, this will hide the window and dock for a short time every time it is called.
+If your window is already of type UIElementApplication, you can bypass this transformation by passing true to skipTransformProcessType.

 Sets whether the window should be visible on all workspaces.